 Fitzgerald River National Park

 Several campgrounds with brand new facilities are available for you to choose.

 From July to October, southern right and humpback whales shelter close to shore with their newborn calves.
 The peaks of the Barrens Range form a spectacular backdrop to views across the bay.
 Point Ann is the one of the best places in Australia to see southern right whales close up.
-Stay at St Mary campground near Point Ann that is accessible via Bremer Bay.
+Stay at St Mary Inlet campground near Point Ann and accessible via Bremer Bay.

 Pro Tip – Walk the new Mamang Trail to Fitzgerald Inlet.

 For more information including a brochure on the Mamang Trail and podcasts about the park click here